Games-by-Mason/bc7enc_rdo_zig/README.md

+# Deprecated

+Functionality has been moved to [dds](https://github.com/games-by-Mason/dds).

 # bc7enc_rdo_zig
 [bc7enc_rdo](https://github.com/richgel999/bc7enc_rdo) ported to the Zig build system.
 Builds the C++ executable and library, does not support the ISPC build.